dof1985/water_demand_CWatM/README.md

 ### Variable list (see settings):

 #### paths: defines the folder structure
-*data_main:define the model path on the local machine *maps_dir: all input maps (except population grids) *industryMaps_dir: sub-folder of 'maps-dir' - includes baseline industrial water withdrawal maps *table_dir: all input tables
+- data_main:define the model path on the local machine
+- maps_dir: all input maps (except population grids)
+- industryMaps_dir: sub-folder of 'maps-dir' - includes baseline industrial water withdrawal maps
+- table_dir: all input tables
-*population_dir: users shall store the population grid here.
+- population_dir: users shall store the population grid here.
-*output_dir: a folder to which outputs are saved
+- output_dir: a folder to which outputs are saved

 #### model_options:
-*save_outputs: if 'true', gridded results are saved *interpolateFutureGDP: if 'true', year specific GDP values are interpolated on-the-fly.
+- save_outputs: if 'true', gridded results are saved
+- interpolateFutureGDP: if 'true', year specific GDP values are interpolated on-the-fly.
 Assumes, one data point every 10 years
-*gdp_timeseries_5years: if 'true', on-the-fly interpolation handles one data point every 5 years
+- gdp_timeseries_5years: if 'true', on-the-fly interpolation handles one data point every 5 years

 #### model_params:
-*future_run: if 'true', runs a workflow to project water withdrawal into the future *ssp: if 'future_run' is set to 'true', used to define the SSP *pop_baseline_year: indicate the first year for which population grids are available *start_year: first year for which outputs are required *end_year: last year for which outputs are required *past_refYear: reference year of domestic & industrial water withdrawal.
+- future_run: if 'true', runs a workflow to project water withdrawal into the future
+- ssp: if 'future_run' is set to 'true', used to define the SSP
+- pop_baseline_year: indicate the first year for which population grids are availabl
+- start_year: first year for which outputs are required
+- end_year: last year for which outputs are required
+- past_refYear: reference year of domestic & industrial water withdrawal.
-*resolution: spatial resolution of output (degrees), '1./12.'
-(5 arc minutes), 0.5, etc *lat_south: the most southern latitude in the extent of the ouputs (set to 60 to cut Antartica out, at 5 arc minutes) *energy_ssprcp: ssp-rcp combination of available IAM outputs regarding energy consumption and electricity demand
+- resolution: spatial resolution of output (degrees), '1./12.'
+(5 arc minutes), 0.5, etc
+- lat_south: the most southern latitude in the extent of the ouputs (set to 60 to cut Antartica out, at 5 arc minutes)
+- energy_ssprcp: ssp-rcp combination of available IAM outputs regarding energy consumption and electricity demand

 #### model_weights:
-*gdpWeight: weights for the impact of GDP on the economic function under different scenarios *techWeight: weight for the impact of the tecnological inputs on the economic function *econWeight: weight for the imapct of the economic function on the  water withdrawal
+- gdpWeight: weights for the impact of GDP on the economic function under different scenarios
+- techWeight: weight for the impact of the tecnological inputs on the economic function
+- econWeight: weight for the imapct of the economic function on the  water withdrawal

 #### maps:
-*base_grid: template grid
+- base_grid: template grid
-*countries: countries categorical grid
+- countries: countries categorical grid
-*industry_base: filename of the baseline maps for industrial ww *pop_urb: filename of the gridded urban population (use %s to account for 'hist' or ssp) *pop_rur: filename of the gridded rural population (use %s to account for 'hist' or ssp)
+- industry_base: filename of the baseline maps for industrial ww
+- pop_urb: filename of the gridded urban population (use %s to account for 'hist' or ssp)
+- pop_rur: filename of the gridded rural population (use %s to account for 'hist' or ssp)

 #### tables:
-*domcap_ww: filename of the baseline table for domestic ww per capita *gdpcap: filename of gdp per capita table (use %s to account for ssp) *driverscap: filename of other drivers (energy, electricity, household income) table (use %s to account for ssp) *recycleTbl: filename of recycling ratio per country *ipccRegionsTbl: filename of regions classification table *techImprvIndTbl: filename of technological improvement coefficients for industrial sector (use %s to account for ssp) *techImprvDomTbl: filename of technological improvement coefficients for domestic sector (use %s to account for ssp)
+- domcap_ww: filename of the baseline table for domestic ww per capita
+- gdpcap: filename of gdp per capita table (use %s to account for ssp)
+- driverscap: filename of other drivers (energy, electricity, household income) table (use %s to account for ssp)
+- recycleTbl: filename of recycling ratio per country
+- ipccRegionsTbl: filename of regions classification table
+- techImprvIndTbl: filename of technological improvement coefficients for industrial sector (use %s to account for ssp)
+- techImprvDomTbl: filename of technological improvement coefficients for domestic sector (use %s to account for ssp)